Concussion Compensation Claim

 The vast majority of brain injury compensation claims yield settlements of high amounts due to the importance of the brain to the normal functioning of an individual’s life.
-However, as is the case with all personal injury claims, the amount you could be entitled to depends on certain criteria such as life expectancy, ability to communicate, the risk of developing epilepsy, behavioural abnormality and the degree to which independence has been restricted.
+However, as is the case with all personal injury claims, the amount you could be entitled to depend on certain criteria such as life expectancy, ability to communicate, the risk of developing epilepsy, behavioural abnormality and the degree to which independence has been restricted.
 As a general guide, the different levels of severity of brain injury and the amount of compensation with which they are normally awarded include:

-- Between £1,450 and £8,400 for the most minor head injuries including those which have resulted in the development of post-concussion syndrome.
+- Between £1,450 and £8,400 for the minor head injuries including those which have resulted in the development of post-concussion syndrome.

 - Between £10,000 and £28,250 for injuries which have resulted in some minor residual brain damage.

 - Between £28,250 and £144,000 for injuries that have resulted in more serious brain damage.